rggasoto/bi-rrt/README.md

 ![alt text][fig3]

 In the figure below, the length of the path is plotted against the number of times it was executed.
-Iy can be noted a fast decrease in size on the initial steps, and a steady lenght by the end, as the path reaches a local minimum.
+It can be noted a fast decrease in size on the initial steps, and a steady lenght by the end, as the path reaches a local minimum.

 ![alt text][fig4]